 Definition 1.1.
 Component.
-An element defined by the production component-clause in the Mo odelica grammar (basically a variable or an instance of a class) Definition 1.2.
+An element defined by the production component-clause in the Mo delica grammar (basically a variable or an instance of a class) Definition 1.2.
 Element.
-Class definitions, extends-clauses and component-clauses declared in a classically a class reference or a component in a declaration). ass Definition 1.3.
+Class definitions, extends-clauses and component-clauses declared in a classically a class reference or a component in a declaration). ıss Definition 1.3.
 Flattening.
-The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of backasses, local classes and components, and generation of connection equations from connect-equations. ase (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discre ete equations together with the corresponding variable declarations and function definitions from the model).
+The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of backses, local classes and components, and generation of connection equations from connect-equation of the classes and components. se ns (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discre ete equations together with the corresponding variable declarations and function definitions from the model).